mgoessen/tails-workshop/tails.md

 Requests not in English might take longer to answer.
 Imperfect English is welcome :) »

-If needed you can also reach other organizations providing Tails support: <https://tails.boum.org/support/learn>

 [//]: # XXX: https://redmine.tails.boum.org/code/issues/17639 & https://redmine.tails.boum.org/code/issues/17638#change-116015

 # Let’s summarize with an excercise